Compliance & Policy

 Maine: Employers in Maine are not required to provide employees with voting leave.
 In-person absentee voting in Maine begins 30 days prior to Election Day.

 Maryland: In Maryland, employers are required to allow employees up to 2 hours of paid voting leave if an employee does not have at least 2 consecutive hours before or after their shift when polls are open.
-Employers, however, are allowed to require employees to submit a form that the state will provide as proof that they either voted or tried to vote if they utilized that voting leave.
+Employers, however, are allowed to require employees to submit a form that the state will provide as proof that the employee either voted or tried to vote.
 Early voting in Maryland opens two Thursdays prior to Election Day, which is October 24th this cycle.

 Massachusetts: In Massachusetts, the only industries in which employers are required to provide employees with voting leave are the mercantile, manufacturing, and mechanical industries.
 Employers in those industries must provide employees with 2 hours of voting leave, while there are no voting leave requirements made of employers in other industries.
 Early voting starts 17 days in advance of Election Day.